XBT (XBT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 XBT Historical Price

-According to the latest data gathered on XBT live price page, the current price of XBT is 0.001106USD.
+According to the latest data gathered on XBT live price page, the current price of XBT is 0.001032USD.
 The circulating supply of XBT(XBT) is

 In the past 24 hours, XBT has shown a price movement of